jekyll/jekyll/site/_docs/frontmatter.md

       <td>
         <p>
           A date here overrides the date from the name of the post.
 This can be used to ensure correct sorting of posts.
+A date is specified in the format
+          <code>YYYY-MM-DD HH:MM:SS +/-TTTT</code>; hours, minutes, seconds, and timezone offset
+          are optional.
         </p>
       </td>
     </tr>